Skip to main content

 Content Negotiation

-ExpressoTS v4 ships with a content-negotiation engine that automatically selects the right response format based on the Accept header, and the right request parser based on Content-Type, without any explicit code in your handlers.
+ExpressoTS v4 ships with a content-negotiation engine that automatically selects the right response format based on the Accept header, without any explicit code in your handlers.
 Five formatters are bundled (JSON, XML, CSV, YAML, plain text) and you can register your own.
+On the request side, @Consumes restricts which Content-Types a route accepts.

 Quick start